RareCareWA/.github/profile/README.md

 # Colombo Scholarship Students

-You can find tools to help you in the forked repos as well as project boards for each of the internship projects **except** the Cliniface project which you can find at https://github.com/frontiersi/Cliniface working with @richeytastic
+You can find tools to help you in the forked repos as well as project boards for each of the internship projects **except** the [Cliniface project](https://github.com/frontiersi/Cliniface) working with [@richeytastic](https://github.com/richeytastic).

 Not all tools are able to be forked into GitHub (e.g. those in GitLab) so the other resources below may also be helpful...